earobinson95/emilyarobinson--blogdownSite/content/authors/admin/_index.md

 - Visitors
 ---

-Hi!
-I'm Emily, a Ph.D. candidate and statistical consultant in the Department of Statistics at the University of Nebraska - Lincoln.

-I have:
-+ 2.5+ years of statistical consulting experience working with over 75 clients
-+ 3+ years of teaching experience with introductory statistics and HS geometry
-+ 3 summers applying statistics for different industry functions.
+Hi there :wave: I'm Emily!

-My current research at the University of Nebraska - Lincoln in collaboration with my advisers, [Dr. Susan VanderPlas](https://srvanderplas.netlify.app/) and Dr. Reka Howard, focuses on the use of graphical tests to evaluate the effectiveness of data visualizations in communicating the intended result.
-I am skilled in creating data visualizations in order to effectively communicate critical information and am currently learning D3.js.
+I am Ph.D. candidate and statistical consultant in the Department of Statistics at the University of Nebraska - Lincoln.
+My current research, in collaboration with my advisers, [Dr. Susan VanderPlas](https://srvanderplas.netlify.app/) and Dr. Reka Howard, focuses on the use of graphical tests to evaluate data visualization design choices in order to effectively communicate the intended result.
+I am currently learning how to create interactive visualizations using D3.js.
 I am passionate about teaching, mentoring, and collaboration.

-Outside of being a graduate student, I enjoy outdoor recreation (in all seasons), gardening, and reading [(check out *Reese's Book Club Picks*)](https://hello-sunshine.com/post/reeses-book-club-all-picks)!
+Outside of being a graduate student, I enjoy outdoor recreation :runner: :bicyclist: :ski:, gardening :sunflower: :herb: , and reading :books: [(check out *Reese's Book Club Picks*)](https://hello-sunshine.com/post/reeses-book-club-all-picks)!

+:smile: Pronouns: she/her